bangnokia/laravel-backup-telegram/readme.md

 This package requires [spatie/laravel-backup](https://github.com/spatie/laravel-backup) to work, it supports for uploading the backup file to a telegram channel.

-Because this package use [Telegram API](https://core.telegram.org/bots/api#senddocument), the file size be limited to 50MB.
+Because this package use [Telegram API](https://core.telegram.org/bots/api#senddocument), the file size must be limited to 50MB.
 So if your database is big, this solution isn't for your bussiness.

 ## Setup